 “Winning a World Cup title is a kind of milestone and this experience will really help us to win a medal in the Asian Games.”

-For Ridhi, she did not underestimate the momentous occasion in her young career.
+Ridhi did not underestimate the momentous occasion in her young career.

 “It’s not even the first time I’m playing in a final venue, I’m playing my first World Cup,” she said.
 “I was so very excited to play here at the final venue and we can say that this was my best performance ever in a senior tournament.”

-"One, it’s been a while since the USA has been around the mixed team medals, and (second) because it’s her (Sasai’s) first World Cup.
-She got us to the bronze medal match really, she way outshot me earlier in the week and we both shot great out there (today)."
+“It’s awesome for a couple of reasons,” explained Brady, who will shoot in the recurve men’s final four later today.
+“One, it’s been a while since the USA has been around the mixed team medals, and [two] because it’s her first World Cup.
+She got us to the bronze medal match really, she way outshot me earlier in the week and we both shot great out there [today].”

 “All the hard work has been paying off.
-We’ve come out here this week and we’ve shot really well as a team." she added.
+We’ve come out here this week and we’ve shot really well as a team,” she added.

 “As an individual, everything has just finally come together.
 I’ve been doing World Cups for a while now.
 To finally be at an event and to have everything happen all at once is just incredible.”